3 observations after Sixers lose dramatic, controversial game in Harden's return

 The Sixers' role players ultimately chipped in a good amount around Maxey.
 Nicolas Batum made sure no one forgot he was also part of that Harden deal, drilling two massive corner threes and blocking the 10-time All-Star's layup attempt in the fourth quarter.

 Nevertheless, the game remained tight and tense.
 Maxey slipped on a sideline out-of-bounds play with 61 seconds left, leading to a Sixers turnover.
-They coughed the ball up on their next inbounds play as well, and both miscues hurt.
+They also coughed the ball up on their next inbounds play, and both miscues hurt.

 Leonard made an and-one layup to put the Clippers up 105-104.
-Following a Hield three, the two-time Finals MVP somehow did it again.
+And following a Hield three, the two-time Finals MVP somehow did it again.